bn-kelly/insta-followers-scraper/README.md

 # Instagram Followers Scraper

 ## Overview
-This is python script to scrape instagram followers
+This is python script to scrape instagram followers.

 ## Requirement
 Python 3.6+